Early Season Biking

 We can’t be the only ones waiting with bated breath for the dirt to show itself again.
 The blossoming of trees and sprouting of new growth ignites something in us to oil our chains and pedal up a hill.

-Cranbrook BC and our surrounding area is home to some of the most underrated mountain bike terrain.
+→ Cranbrook BC and the surrounding area is home to some of the most underrated mountain bike terrain.
 The Community Forest is begging Cranbrook residents and visitors to take in the sights, test their ability, challenge their stamina and so much more.

 Our local riders have formed the respected club known as the Wildhorse Cycling Club.
 These guys & gals live, breathe and build these trails.
 With their help & builders all over BC we have collected a list of: